 It was summer for us so we went to the beach and watched the sunrise there then went back to the cottage for breakfast ala Harry.

 After breakfast, I wanted to check out some more local spots, then go back to the beach in the late afternoon to have a good spot to enjoy the sunset.
-A helpful website to find the sunset and sunrise times is here.
-The site even provides a neat visual for the sun throughout the year.
+A helpful website to find the sunset and sunrise times are here.
+The site even provides a neat visual of the sun throughout the year.

 Since the sun rises in the East and Myrtle is on the East CoastCost, the sunrise is the best view.
 I do enjoy the sunset, however, because of the view of the clouds and the horizon changing colors.

-The reason I love mini-golf goes back to my childhood and summers where for half a day I would go and entertain myself and the local putt-putt.
-My grandmother watched me during a few summers because my mother worked full time.
+The reason I love mini-golf goes back to my childhood and summers when for half a day I would go and entertain myself and the local putt-putt.
+My grandmother watched me for a few summers because my mother worked full-time.
 So, I would stay with my grandparents during the day.
 Grandad worked in the shipyard and often had to work nights and sleep during the day.
 This meant if the weather was nice, my grandmother would often send me out of the house to the putt-putt to play for several hours.
 I loved it and still playing mini-golf reminds me of those fun summer days.

 Today we went to a mini-golf spot in Myrtle Beach called Myrtle Beach Family Golf.
 This has 4 separate mini-golf courses.
 Which was like a power step back into my childhood.
 I was not sure my guest would feel the same way about mini-golf as me so I only did one course this trip which was the Captain Hook course.
 It was fun, and we both seemed to have a good time laughing and picking on each other for putts.